EasycardNG/API/GooglePay.md

 NOTE
 -----------------------------------------------------------------

-Google Pay Payment method is allowed in Google Chrome Desktop only for Easy Card terminal where CVV and National ID are not required
+Google Pay Payment method is allowed in Google Chrome Desktop only for Easy Card terminal where CVV and National ID are not required.